cosmosking2050/API/MM7/unsupportedSubmitReqElements.md

 <h3>Unsupported elements for SubmitReq</h3>

-The following MM7 request elements are not supported by Skycore.
-Skycore does not validate these elements.
-In a future release, transactions that include such elements may be rejected with an error.
+The following MM7 request elements are not supported.
+These elements are ignored and never validated.
+Future version releases may respond with an error if unsupported element are used in SubmitReq.

 The elements are:
 <ul>